marov/LLM-Engineer-task/README.md

 Streamlit app is in `streamlit_app.py` file.
 It can be run locally with `streamlit run streamlit_app.py` command.
 It is also deployed on Streamlit Cloud:
 <https://marov-llm-engineer-task-streamlit-app-5xyx5m.streamlit.app>

+## Generating synthetic data and fine-tuning the model

+I have two notebooks for generating synthetic data and fine-tuning the model:

+- `SubZer0_Synthetic.ipynb` - generates synthetic data
+- `SubZer0_Finetune.ipynb` - fine-tunes the model